jjfraney/bells/server/README.md

 callback endpoint to Token Service.

 The next step in this OAuth2 flow is to obtain an authorization code.
-The Token Service uses java.awt.Desktop to browse to the authorization service.
+The Token Service writes the authorization url to the log.
-The browser 'visits' the authorization url.
+The configuration technician 'visits' the authorization service within an amount of time which is configurable by *belltower.security.oauth2.CodeCallbackEndpoint.waitTime*.

-The authorization service will obtain authorization from the resource owner.
+The authorization service will obtain authorization from the calendar resource owner.
-The resource owner had earlier granted authorization to this client id/secret.
+The calendar resource owner would grant authorization to this client to access calendar.

 The authorization service would return an authorization code in a redirect response (3xx).
 The response includes an url with authorization code as a query parameter.
 The url is in the Location header of the response.
-The url redirects to the callback endpoint.
+The url redirects to the callback endpoint within the Token Service.
 The browser visits the callback endpoint.

 The callback endpoint exchanges